1 - Overview

 Required

-• Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (-)
+• that starts with a lowercase English letter and does not end with a special character (-), using lowercase letters, numbers, and special characters (-) to input 3 to 50 characters

 Table.
 Authentication creation information input items

-4. When information entry and selection is complete, click the Confirm button.
+4. After entering information and making selections, click the Confirm button.

-5. Check the message in the notification popup window, then click the Confirm button.
-This will take you to the Access Token notification popup window.
+5. After reviewing the message in the notification popup, click the Confirm button.
+Navigate to the Access Token notification popup.

-• Tokens can only be viewed in the Access Token notification popup window.
-If necessary, download the Access Token file.
+• Tokens can be viewed only in the Access Token notification popup.
+If needed, download the Access Token file.

-• Once creation is complete, verify the created resource in the authentication list.
+• After creation is complete, check the created resource in the authentication list.

 • To delete a token, select the resource to delete from the list and click the Delete button.

-• To modify a token, select Modify from the context menu of the resource to be modified.
+• To edit a token, select Edit from the context menu of the resource you want to modify.

-• A stage is connected to one access control.
-When a stage is initially created, the Default access control is applied by default to block access from all IPs (All deny).
-By creating a new access control and connecting it to the stage, you can configure it to be called only from specific IPs.
+• The stage is linked to a single access control.
+When a stage is first created, the Default access control is applied by default, blocking access from all IPs (All deny).
+By creating a new access control and attaching it to the stage, you can configure it to be callable only from specific IPs.

-• When there is no available API: Create an API first.
+• If there is no available API, create the API first.

-• When the API endpoint type is Private: Access control is not supported, but JWT activation is mandatorily applied to the stage of that API.
+• When the API endpoint type is Private: access control is not supported, but JWT activation is required on that API’s stage.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API Gateway > Access Control menu on the Service Home page.
-This will take you to the Access Control List page.
+2. From the Service Home page, click the API Gateway > Access Control menu.
+Navigate to the Access Control List page.

 • Enter or select the required information.